Predicting Neutrino Mixing Angles Using Group Presentations: Conclusions

 \section{Conclusions}

 In this work, we have extended the applications of the bottom-up Klein elements derived in Ref.~\cite{bottomup} by considering them alongside of a charged lepton generator and a set of presentation rules defining a group.
+Making this extension defines a new framework where the appearance of the lepton mixing parameters is made explicit.
 After fixing the reactor and atmospheric angles, the group presentation rules can be used to solve for the solar mixing angle.
 Surprisingly, this method verifies existing results in the literature for the groups $A_4$, $A_5$, $S_4$, and $\Delta(96)$, and it shows that specific presentations can be characterized by specific sets of angles, cf.~Sections \ref{sec:A5} and \ref{sec:S4}.
-Furthermore, by using this method is possible to relate the $G_1$ and $G_2$ Klein elements by using the simple correspondence defined in Eq.~\eqref{eq:G2toG1}.
+Furthermore, by using this method it is possible to relate the $G_1$ and $G_2$ Klein elements by using the simple correspondence defined in Eq.~\eqref{eq:G2toG1}.
 Finally, this method also allows for a nonzero reactor mixing angle as shown in the discussion of Section \ref{sec:btmmixing} for bitrimaximal mixing and $\Delta(96)$ (larger groups may be treated in a similar manner).
 Although we have found that $\Delta(96)$ cannot accommodate a nonzero, physical CP-violating phase, this framework may be applied to discover other groups which can accommodate one.